Guide to incorporating business in Illinois

-If you have decided to form your business as an Illinois corporation, how do you actually incorporate your business in Illinois?
+If you have decided to form your business as an Illinois corporation, how are you actually going to do the incorporating business in Illinois?

 The first step is to file Form BCA 2.10, Articles of Incorporation (“Illinois Articles of Incorporation”), with the Illinois Secretary of State.
 The Illinois Articles of Incorporation require that you include the following information: